Romney's storm-delayed convention limps into motion

 Isaac swirled across the Gulf of Mexico, disrupting offshore energy production and threatening to hit Louisiana on Tuesday night or Wednesday, the seventh anniversary of Hurricane Katrina.

-Reince Priebus, the Republican National Committee chairman, gaveled the convention into session - at least technically - inside a nearly empty sports arena and almost immediately recessed the gathering until Tuesday, when New Jersey Governor Chris Christie will deliver the keynote speech.
+Reince Priebus, the Republican National Committee chairman, gaveled the convention into session - at least technically - inside a nearly empty sports arena and almost immediately recessed the gathering until Tuesday, when the featured speakers will include Romney's wife, Ann, and New Jersey Governor Chris Christie.

 Partisan politics were kept to a minimum during the 10-minute session.
-But Priebus took the opportunity to unveil a "debt clock" that will tally the nation's red ink during the Republican gathering.
-The clock, he said, was meant to highlight the "unprecedented fiscal recklessness" of the Obama administration.
+But Priebus took the opportunity to unveil a "debt clock," to tally the nation's red ink during the Republican gathering, that he said was meant to highlight the "unprecedented fiscal recklessness" of the Obama administration.

 Even Obama campaign operatives who came to Tampa to try to counter the Romney team's message-making were keeping a low profile.